janphilippgutt/terraform-aws-modules/README.md

 - [`cloudfront/`](./cloudfront) — Cloudfront CDN, can be combined with s3-static-site module
 - _(More to be added soon)_

+For every module, there is an example module-call available in the /examples directory.

 ## CI/CD

 on **push** (all branches):